What could be worse for the planet than fast fashion? It’s not what you may expect…

 - GMOs have been proven to be toxic to insects vital for pollination, such as bees and butterflies

-- Birds are also at risk from pesticides used on GMO foods, and work as biological control agents and pollinators
+- Birds are also at risk from pesticides used on GMO foods

 - The long term effects of GMOs are not certain and may contaminate non-GMO plants with their DNA

-- The nature of GMOs means fewer weed flowers grow, and, therefore, less nectar for pollinators, thus threatening whole ecosystems
+- The nature of GMOs means fewer weed flowers grow, and so less nectar for pollinators.
+Thus, whole ecosystems are threatened.

-- More than 80% of all genetically modified crops grown worldwide have been engineered for herbicide tolerance.
+- More than 80% of all GMO crops grown worldwide have been engineered for herbicide tolerance.
 As a result, the use of toxic herbicides, such as Roundup®, has increased fifteen fold since GMOs were first introduced.
-In March 2015, the World Health Organisation determined that the herbicide glyphosate (the key ingredient in Roundup®) is “probably carcinogenic to humans.
+The herbicide glyphosate (the key ingredient in Roundup®) is carcinogenic to humans.

-- Toxins released into the soil through GMO plants mean fewer soil bacteria, which are integral to healthy soil for plants to grow without the use of chemical fertilisers
+- Toxins released into the soil through GMO plants mean fewer soil bacteria.
+These are integral to healthy soil for plants to grow without the use of chemical fertilisers

 - Toxic residues are left in the soil of GM crops.
 Nutrients are not returned to the soil in mono crops and from GMO foods, meaning that soil becomes dry and void of all nutrients